New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Should I get dental insurance to help cover emergency dental care?

-Consider your financial situation and budget when deciding if dental insurance is right for you.
+Consider your financial situation and budget when deciding if dental insurance that can help cover emergency dental care is right for you.
 This type of coverage helps to be prepared in case a dental emergency occurs.
 Additionally, dental insurance can help you pay less in other out-of-pocket dental care costs.
-Aflac dental insurance comes with affordable premiums and extensive coverage for the following:
+Aflac network dental insurance comes with affordable premiums and extensive coverage for the following:

 • Preventive care, such as routine exams cleanings